Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Expertise in working in a team and an excellent ability to communicate.
+- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
+Experienced in working as part of the team environment and has strong communication skills.

 Education: